Photo Guide to Olympic National Park – Lake Crescent and Sol Duc

 A lesser known but very similar waterfall, Madison Falls, can be found before you even get to Lake Crescent.
 About 15 minutes from Port Angeles is the Elwha entrance to Olympic National Park.
 Turn here and follow the Olympic Hot Springs Road about two miles.
 Just before the park entrance station is the Madison Falls parking lot.
 The trail to the falls is short and flat.
 You can photograph from viewpoint at the end of the trail or you can scramble down to the stream and photograph from there.

 Like Marymere Falls, you can use wide angle to telephoto lenses here.

 And of course, for waterfalls, it's best to photograph them on cloudy or rainy days.
+But even on a sunny summer day, Madison Falls will be in the shade until around noon.
 Don't forget your polarizer.

 There are numerous pullouts on the road along Lake Crescent.
 On a blue-sky day you can find spots where you can use some overhanging maple trees to frame the deep blue lake.
 In the spring and summer, these leaves can be bright greenish-yellow.
 And if you find a spot where they can be backlit, well that can look really nice.
 There are even a couple of nice spots where you can include the curving road in your pictures.
 Add an RV or a logging truck and you've got yourself a nice storytelling shot.

 Late afternoon and sunset from the lodge area can be very pleasant.
 In the summer the sun goes down to the northwest, over the far end of the lake.
 With any luck you'll get a few clouds to light up and reflect in the lake.